OLA 3: HTML & CSS & JavaScript

 (3) Buttons:

 a.
-"Scan Items" button that calls scan().
+"Scan Items" button that triggers scan().

 b.
-"Show Total" button that calls printTotal().
+"Show Total" button that triggers printTotal().

 c.
-"Reset" button that calls resetAll().
+"Reset" button that triggers resetAll().

 (4) Scanned Items Display: Create a dynamic list to show scanned items.